nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

     type: PublicKey
 ```

-NewEpoch notification\.
-This notification is produced when a new epoch is applied in the network by invoking NewEpoch method\.
+NewEpoch notification.
+This notification is produced when a new epoch is applied in the network by invoking NewEpoch method.

 ```
 NewEpoch